elastic/elasticsearch-dsl-py/docs/faceted_search.rst

   is a dictionary containing all the facet filters that you wish to apply.
 Use the name of the facet (from ``.facets`` attribute) as the key and one of the possible values as value.
 For example ``{'tags': 'python'}``.

+``sort``
+  is a tuple or list of fields on which the results should be sorted.
+The format of the individual fields are to be the same as those passed to :meth:`~elasticsearch_dsl.Search.sort`.

 Response
 ~~~~~~~~